islonely/thinecreate/README.md

 Minecraft.
 Such as enchanting, potions and witches, the nether or hell among other things.

 ### TODO
-- [ ] Disallow mouse from moving out of window
+In no particular order:
-- [ ] Fix note at chunk.v:3
+- Fix note at chunk.v:3
+- Infinite worlds
+- HUD
+- Inventory
+- Make it so a headless server can be run
+- Multiplayer